acarrab/acarrab.github.io/Content/projects/__topic_modeling_and_hypothesis_generation.md

 ## Progress

-*Last updated: Tuesday, November 7th 2017*
+*Last updated: Monday, November 13th 2017*

 All code is parallelized and ran on the [Clemson Palmetto Cluster](https://www.palmetto.clemson.edu/palmetto/userguide_palmetto_overview.html) in order to complete tasks in reasonable amount of time.
 Using [mpi4py](http://mpi4py.readthedocs.io/en/stable/) in order to run text extraction on the million documents in parallel on the Clemson Palmetto Cluster.